carlwharris/carlwharris/README.md

 ## Previously

-Postbaccalaureate IRTA at the National Institutes of Mental Health, in the [Data Science and Sharing Team](https://cmn.nimh.nih.gov/dsst) and [Machine Learning Team](https://cmn.nimh.nih.gov/mlt), interested in the applications of machine learning to healthcare and neuroscience.
-Currently working on:
+I spent two years as a postbaccalaureate IRTA at the National Institutes of Mental Health, in the [Data Science and Sharing Team](https://cmn.nimh.nih.gov/dsst) and [Machine Learning Team](https://cmn.nimh.nih.gov/mlt).
+I worked applied projects realted to machine learning to healthcare and neuroscience.
+In particular:

 * **[Applied ML]:** Machine learning models for predicting longitudinal mental health outcomes during the COVID-19 pandemic
 * **[Stat. methods]:** Detecting context-dependent changes in neural encoding from longitudinal electrophysiological recordings